-In addition, please take note of the following issues as well.
+Upon disseminating the research achievements, please take note of the following issues as well.

 (1) The acknowledgement for KAKENHI grant in research publications

 When publishing research achievements of the KAKENHI project, researchers must indicate that the project has been supported by the KAKENHI grant, by stating in the "Acknowledgment" or other designated section of the paper, the "JSPS KAKENHI Grant Number JP8 digits" in the case of English publication or "JSPS 科研費 JP8 桁の課題番号" in the case of Japanese publication.